kriten-io/kriten-docs/kriten_rbac.md

 ## RBAC overview

 Access to all resource types in Kriten is controlled by flexible and granular RBAC.
-RBAC controlls "read" or "write" permission to all resource types in Kriten: Runners, Tasks, Jobs, Users, Roles and Role Binding.
+RBAC controlls "read" or "write" permission to all resource types in Kriten: Runners, Tasks, Jobs, Users, Groups, Roles and Role Bindings.
 Key components of RBAC are Users, Roles and Role Bindings, defined as following:

 * Users - only local users with provider type 'local' are currently supported in Community Edition.
 New users are created by root user or by already existing user with RBAC "write" permission to manage Users.
 Any newly created user doesn't have any default permissions other than login into Kriten.

-    Example of creating User (body of request):
+    Example of creating User:
+    ```console POST $KRITEN_URL'/api/v1/users```

+      Body of request:

     ```json
     {